planet36/dl-hp-ab/README.md

 The scripts could be changed to download from alternative sources.

-Note that in all the sources where Stephen Fry narrates, Chapter 7 in Book 5 is corrupt.
+The following mistakes are known in the sources where Stephen Fry narrates:
+- Book 5, Chapter 7: Is most of the previous chapter
+- Book 5, Chapter 34: The first 8 minutes is repeated
+- Book 6, Chapter 13: The last 20 minutes is repeated
+- Book 7, Chapter 9: Is missing the last minute

 ## Dependencies